 Questions for Empiricists

-Empiricism it not free from possible objections, however.
+Empiricism is not free from possible objections, however.
 One of them concerns the process of abstraction through which ideas are supposed to be formed from impressions.
 For instance, consider the idea of a triangle.
-Presumably, an average person will have seen plenty of triangles, of all sorts of types, sizes, colors, materials … Which of those experience contributed to the idea of the triangle?
+Presumably, an average person will have seen plenty of triangles, of all sorts of types, sizes, colors, materials … Which of those experiences contributed to the idea of the triangle?
 To put it simply: what is the size and color of the idea of triangle?
-Or, consider the idea of love: is it gender related?
+Or, consider the idea of love: is it specific to positional qualities such as gender, sex, age, upbringing, or social status, or is there really one abstract idea of love?

 Empiricists will typically reply that the process of abstraction embeds a loss of information: impressions are vivid, while ideas are fainted memories of reflections.
-If we were to consider each impression on its own, we would see that no two of them are alike; but, when we remember, different impressions – of, say, two different triangles – may come to appear as falling under the same idea – viz. the idea of a triangle.
+If we were to consider each impression on its own, we would see that no two of them are alike; but, when we remember, different impressions – of, say, two different triangles – those will appear as falling under the same idea – viz. the idea of a triangle.

 Probably the most fascinating and effective reply comes, once again, from Hume.
 Here is what he wrote about the self in the Treatise (Book I, Section IV, Ch. vi):